rauhbein/cacheproofs/README.md

 an uninterpreted cache state, it provides the interface functions to access cache entries and contents for a given address, and check whether such is hitting the cache and being dirty.
-It also defines a cache transition function *ctf* and proof obligations an uninterpreted eviction policy that define the expected cache semantics.
+It also defines a cache transition function *ctf*, an uninterpreted eviction policy, and proof obligations that define the expected cache semantics.
 We omit a more detailed description here.
 Naturally, many of these properties are used to discharge the proof obligations on the memory system.